lonce/smc-musicgen-course_II/README.md

 # Office Hours

-Students can book 20-minute slots (individually or in groups) with Dr. Valerio Velardo via this Calendly page, during the following times:
+Students can book 20-minute slots (individually or in groups) with Dr. Valerio Velardo via this [Calendly page](https://calendly.com/valerio-velardo/office-hours-gen-mus-mtg), during the following times:

 * January 17th, 18:30–20:30
 * January 22nd, 18:30–20:30
 * February 13th, 18:30–20:30
 * March 6th, 18:30–20:30

+Students can reserve time with Anmol through MTG Slack, during the following times:

+* January 6-7th, 16:00–18:00
+* January 9th, 16:00–18:00
+* January 24th, 12:00–14:00

+# Communication

+For general questions, please use the dedicated Slack channel on the MTG workspace: \#smc24-musicgen.
+This channel will serve as a hub for asynchronous communication and updates for all students, so make sure to check it regularly.

+For individual questions, doubts, or ideas, feel free to send a direct message to Valerio Velardo and Anmol Mishra in the MTG Slack (@Valerio Velardo, @Anmol Mishra).

 # Learning Material